Harshita-Khudania-DS/rag-first-aid/README.md

 ## Author

-Harshita Khudania
+Harshita Khudania,
-BSc Data Science and Statistics Student
+BSc Data Science and Statistics Student,
 CHRIST (Deemed to be University)